If someone asked you to create an infographic, where would you start?

 Design templates save marketers (or business owners or even designers) the energy it takes to recreate the same design time and time again.
 They provide a shortcut so you only have to spend time filling in the critical details.

 Design templates also save you time.
 Facing a deadline for print ads or postcards?
+Preparing for a restaurant launch and need a new menu?
 Grab a design template, fill in the necessary text, and send it on its way.

 Design templates, when downloaded from reputable sites, are created to meet whatever specs and specifications are required for their intended purposes.